easterhanu/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for Data Science learning stuff.
+Repo for Data Science learning stuff at Coursera.